vyos/python-vyos-mgmt/README.md

 	>>> vyos1.configure()

-You can use status() method to get the status of this instance:
+You can use _status() method to get the status of this instance:

-	>>> vyos1.status()
+	>>> vyos1._status()
-	{'status': 'login', 'commit': None, 'save': None, 'configure': 'Yes'}
+	{'session_modified': False, 'logged_in': True, 'session_saved': True, 'conf_mode': True}

-When you just initialize,all values are None.When you login,"status"'s value will change to "login"
+When you login,"logged\_in"'s value will change to True.And now,the value of "conf_mode" is True.

-But you can see "commit" and "save"'s value are None,because now we just login and enter configure mode.Now,the value of "configure" is "Yes".

 Next,we can use set() to set a address for eth1:

 	>>> vyos1.set("interfaces ethernet eth1 address '192.168.10.5'")
 	Traceback (most recent call last):
 	  File "<stdin>", line 1, in <module>
-	  File "build/bdist.linux-x86_64/egg/vymgmt/router.py", line 218, in set
+	  File "/usr/local/lib/python3.5/dist-packages/vymgmt-0.1-py3.5.egg/vymgmt/router.py", line 190, in set
-	vymgmt.base_exception.exceptions_for_set_and_delete.ConfigValueError:
-	set interfaces ethernet eth1 address '192.168.10.5'
+	vymgmt.router.ConfigError:  set interfaces ethernet eth1 address '192.168.10.5'

 	  Invalid IPv4 address/prefix

 	  Value validation failed
 	  Set failed

+	[edit]
+	vyos@test-vyos

-Oh,NO!I just forgot the netmask.But you can see,if your input has mistakes,this library will raise a exception and display the error message to you.Because my configuration lost netmask,therefore the error reason is invalid address.And vymgmt will raise a ConfigValueError.You can see "Exceptions" section to get more information.
+Oh,NO!I just forgot the netmask.But you can see,if your input has mistakes,this library will raise a exception and display the error message to you.Because my configuration lost netmask,therefore the error reason is invalid address.And vymgmt will raise a ConfigError.You can see "Exceptions" section to get more information.

 Now,let's use a correct configuration: